By Sonali Kokra Dec. 18, 2019

 “Jo kabhi nahi jaati, ussi ko jaati kehte hain.”
 (Caste is the thing that can’t be cast away)

 It’s what Mohan is told when he tries to advocate for equal treatment for all.
-It’s tragic that even in 2019, we can still hear the echo of these sentiments.
+It’s tragic that even today, we can still hear the echo of these sentiments.
 We hear it every time a Dalit student commits suicide after facing unbearable harassment at the hands of upper-caste classmates.
 And every time young men and women are killed in the name of family honour if they have the temerity to fall in love with someone outside their caste.
 Mohan’s distress and inability to comprehend the many, many fault lines that divide India are our own, as we go about lives in our little, sheltered, cosmopolitan bubbles.

 But then, so are his victories.
 I’ve seen Swades at least half a dozen times, but even now, I can’t help but let out a small whoop and wipe a tear of joy when that damned sheet separating the two castes comes down in the middle of “Yeh taara, who taara.”
 And every time the kids receive their textbooks — tribal kids, upper and lower caste kids, both boys and girls, I feel an indescribable warmth spread in my heart.
 Who is to say that setting 20 kids onto the path of education not as much of an act of patriotism as fighting a war in its name is?